 Some of conference symposia I organized include "Modeling the Psychological and Social Dynamics of Beliefs" at the 32nd Annual Convention of Association for Psychological Science (APS) in May 2020, Chicago, IL, the USA (canceled due to the covid-19 pandemic), "Changes in Group Structures, Uncertainty and Continuity" at the 17th General Meeting of the European Association of Social Psychology in July 2014 in Amsterdam, the Netherlands; and "Integrate or Separate?
 Collective Action in Uncertain Times" at the 10th Biennial Conference of the Society for the Psychological Study of Social Issues, June 2014 in Portland, OR, the USA.
 I chaired the Social Social colloquial series in the year of 2017-2018.
 I co-organized the Summer School of Asian Association of Social Psychology in 2021.
 I have been a program committee for the Computational Social Science Society of the Americas since 2017.
 I provided peer reviews for American Psychologist, European Physical Journal (EPJ) Data Science, Group Processes and Intergroup Relations, Journal of Artificial Societies and Social Simulation, Political Psychology, Social Justice Research, etc.

 2016 was a lucky year for me.
-I received the APA-USNC International Travel and Mentoring Award from the American Psychological Association, the Research Scientist of the Year Award from the Department of Psychology at Claremont Graduate University, and the Best Paper Award from the Computational Social Science Society of the Americas.
+I received the Best Paper Award from the Computational Social Science Society of the Americas, the APA-USNC International Travel and Mentoring Award from the American Psychological Association, and the Research Scientist of the Year Award from the Department of Psychology at Claremont Graduate University.

 I was born in Seoul, South Korea.
 Before coming to New York, I worked as a visiting assistant professor in the Department of Psychology at the University of Kansas, Lawrence, KS, USA, where I am affiliated with the Brain, Behavior, and Quantitative Science Program.
 I received my PhD in Social Psychology from Claremont Graduate University under supervision of Dr. Michael Hogg.
-I studied Biology B.S. at the Seoul National University and Social Psychology M.A. at the Sungkyunkwan University, both in Seoul.
+I studied Biology B.S. at Seoul National University and Social Psychology M.A. at Sungkyunkwan University, both in Seoul.
 I worked as an editor for the Toto Book publisher.
 As part of this work, I formulated an environmental education program for youth and helped Dae-Kwon Hwang to run the Wild Grass School.
 Later I edited Mr. Hwang's related book, ''Wild Grass School".

 You can click here to download my CV.